Email Batching for Productivity: How to Reclaim Hours of Lost Focus

 Why Does Email Batching Work When Willpower Alone Fails?

 Most people already know they check email too often.
-Research on email behavior in knowledge work environments shows that email interruptions are pervasive, with workers frequently checking messages throughout the day rather than in planned intervals [4].
-The pull toward the inbox is strong enough that most people underestimate how often they actually switch to email during focused work.
+Research on email behavior in knowledge work shows that email interruptions are pervasive, with people reaching for the inbox throughout the day rather than at planned intervals [4].
+The pull is strong enough that most of us underestimate how often we actually switch to email during focused work.
+I certainly did.
+When I finally counted, the real number was almost double my guess.

 Did You Know?